For Summer 2022, as part of our 10 Tallest Project, we’re headed to climb Mt. Waddington and possibly Mt. Tiedemann as well!

 - Carl’s Couloir approach up the Asperity Couloir: D+/TD-, snow/ice to 50 deg., easy 5th class

 The weather and conditions will have a direct effect on our exact itinerary.
-Having a little flexibility in your schedule
+Having a little flexibility in your schedule is a huge asset.

 – Day 1: Meet at about 4pm at the White Saddle B&B in Bluff Lake